-Born in Switzerland in 1981, Rudi Palmieri (PhD in Communication Sciences) is Lecturer in “Strategic Communication” at the University of Liverpool (UK).
+Born in Switzerland in 1981, Rudi Palmieri (PhD in Communication Sciences) is Senior Lecturer in “Strategic Communication” at the University of Liverpool (UK).
 From August 2018 to July 2020, he has served as Head of the Department of Communication and Media, in which he also acts as PGT Lead and Programme director of the MSc Strategic Communication taught at the London Campus.

-Previously, Rudi Palmieri was teacher and post-doctoral researcher at Università della Svizzera italiana (Lugano), where he is currently guest-lecturer of Argumentation in Finance.
-He was visiting fellow researcher (Aug.
+Before joining University of Liverpool, Rudi Palmieri was teacher and post-doctoral researcher at Università della Svizzera italiana (Lugano).
+He has also been a visiting fellow researcher (Aug.
 2009 – Jan.
 2010) at the University of Amsterdam (Department of Speech Communication, Argumentation Theory and Rhetoric), with a SNSF-funded grant (Fellowships for prospective researchers).

 In 2015, he won the Ambassador Award granted by the Association for Business Communication (www.businesscommunication.org/page/ambassador-award).